2016 Rangitikei District Council election

-The 2016 Rangitikei local elections were held across the Rangitikei District of Manawatū-Whanganui, New Zealand, between 16 September and 8 October.
-These elections were for the offices of Mayor of Rangitikei, eleven members of the Rangitikei District Council, four members each of two community boards, two members of the Horizons Regional Council and seven members of the Whanganui District Health Board; these elections were part of the New Zealand-wide local elections.
+The 2016 Rangitikei District Council election was held across the Rangitikei District of Manawatū-Whanganui, New Zealand, between 16 September and 8 October.
+These elections were for the offices of Mayor of Rangitikei, eleven members of the Rangitikei District Council, four members each of two community boards, and seven members of the Whanganui District Health Board; these elections were part of the New Zealand-wide local elections.
 Postal ballots will be issued to all registered voters.

 The incumbent mayor was Andy Watson, who on 9 June announced his intention on seeking re-election.
 First past the post (FPP) was to be used for all elections except the District Health Board elections which used single transferable vote (STV).

 The previous elections took place in October 2013 and the following will take place in October 2019.

 Dates

 Following are the key dates for the local elections:

 Mayor

 The incumbent Mayor of Rangitikei was Andy Watson, first elected in 2013.
 Watson sought re-election and contested the election along with community patrol chair George London and civil engineer Rob Snijders.

 Incumbent mayor Watson was declared re-elected on 13 October 2016.